-Water based systems: nanotechnologies and high-tech hybridization strategies
+Water based systems: from traditional polymers to high-tech hybridization strategies

 Water based systems are safe and environmentally friendly.
 Their non-toxic and non-flammable nature reduces harmful emissions and increases worker safety.